SmalsResearch/NominatimWrapper/README.md

 # Docker

-Go to the repository root folder (nominatim_wrapper), and copy the file "photon.tar.gz" (see above)
+Go to the repository root folder (NominatimWrapper), and copy the file "photon.tar.gz" in "Docker" folder (see above)

 ## Build

+Only one container, embedding Libpostal, Photon and NominatimWrapper

-`docker build -f Docker/Dockerfile -t nominatim_wrapper --build-arg photon_data=photon.tar.gz .`
+`docker build -f Docker/Dockerfile -t nominatim_wrapper --build-arg photon_data=Docker/photon.tar.gz .`

-### Build without embedding Photon
+### Build with docker-compose

-`docker build -f Docker/Dockerfile_nophoton -t nominatim_wrapper_nophoton`
+Split in three containers : Photon, Libpostal, and NominatimWrapper

+`docker-compose -f docker-compose.yml build`

+### Light version

+Based on "alpine" instead of centos.
+Might be more difficult to build/use.
+Building time is much longer (many libraries have to be compiled), but image size is smaller.

+`docker-compose -f docker-compose_alp.yml build`

 ## Run